The Kissing Hand Story-related Math Pack for Preschoolers

 Love,

 P.D.
-Please let me know if you like any of these ideas worked for you, or if you think I need to add or replace something.
-My goal is to help you in any way I can and I don’t like anything better than to post something that you might find useful.
+Please let me know if you like any of these ideas, or if you think I should add or replace something.
+My goal is to help you in any way I can, and I don’t like anything better than posting something you might find useful.
 Also, if you come up with different ideas and want to share them, I would love to post them as well.